Commercial roof coating in Durham

 What sits above County Durham’s businesses

-The county’s commercial stock tells its industrial story.
-Business parks and former colliery-area estates carry steel portal-frame units with profiled metal roofs in every state from recent to original.
-Fibre cement covers many older sheds and workshops, and in Durham city itself, offices and mixed-use buildings often hide flat felt or asphalt roofs behind older frontages.
-Public-sector and education buildings add concrete decks and single-ply membranes to the mix.
+Walk around the county and you’ll see its industrial past written on the roofs.
+Business parks and the old colliery estates are full of steel portal-frame units, with profiled metal roofs ranging from brand new to the originals.
+You’ll find plenty of older sheds and workshops still running under fibre cement.
+In Durham city itself, offices and mixed-use buildings often hide flat felt or asphalt behind their older frontages.
+Then there are the public sector and education buildings, adding concrete decks and single-ply membranes to the mix.

-Each substrate fails in its own way and is prepared in its own way.
-The system that rescues a corroding steel roof would be the wrong answer on porous fibre cement, and neither belongs on a blistered felt flat roof.
-Diagnosis comes first.
+Every one of those substrates fails its own way, and every one needs its own prep.
+What fixes a corroding steel roof won’t work on porous fibre cement.
+And neither belongs on a blistered felt flat roof.
+We always diagnose first.

 A straight answer before a specification

-Not every roof should be coated, and saying so early is part of the service.
-We advise against coating where insulation inside the build-up is saturated, where the deck or sheet body is corroded or rotted through, where fixings have failed across large areas, or where ponding is structural rather than a drainage fault.
-Aged fibre cement that has turned brittle may also be unsafe to work over.
-If your roof shows any of these, the survey report recommends repair or replacement instead, with the reasoning laid out so you can challenge it or take it elsewhere.
+Look, not every roof should be coated.
+Saying that early is just part of the job.
+We’ll tell you not to coat if the insulation is soaked, if the deck or sheet body is rotted through, if fixings have failed all over the place, or if the ponding is a structural issue, not just a blocked drain.
+Old, brittle fibre cement can also be too dangerous to work on.
+If your roof shows any of these, the survey report will recommend repair or replacement instead.
+We lay out exactly why so you can challenge it or get another opinion.

 How the work runs, from first visit to handover

-- Cleaning, corrosion treatment and repairs before coating
+- Cleaning, corrosion treatment and repairs, all before we coat.

-From Durham we cover the wider north-east, including Chester-le-Street, Sunderland, Darlington and Newcastle upon Tyne, so portfolios spread between the Tees and the Tyne can be handled as one programme.
+From Durham, we work across the wider north-east.
+That includes Chester-le-Street, Sunderland, Darlington and Newcastle upon Tyne.
+So if you’ve got buildings spread between the Tees and the Tyne, we can handle them all as one programme.

 Why survey-led is the standard worth insisting on

-Coating failures rarely come from bad products.
-They come from skipped surveys, rushed preparation, mismatched systems and application in weather the manufacturer never sanctioned.
-None of that is visible on handover day; all of it appears within a winter or two.
-A survey-led contractor front-loads the unglamorous work because that is where the membrane’s lifespan is decided.
-For a County Durham business, the practical test of any roofing quote is simple: was the roof actually surveyed, and would the contractor put the findings in writing?
-If not, you are buying a guess.
+Coating failures rarely come down to a bad product.
+It’s always skipped surveys, rushed prep, the wrong system for the job, or applying it in weather the manufacturer would never sanction.
+None of that shows up on handover day.
+It all appears within a winter or two.
+A survey-led contractor puts the unglamorous work first because that’s where the membrane’s lifespan is actually decided.
+For a County Durham business, the real test of any roofing quote is simple: was the roof actually surveyed, and will the contractor put those findings in writing?
+If not, you’re just buying a guess.